IntentArchitect/Docs/articles/module-building/templates/how-to-filter-template-instances/how-to-filter-template-instances.md

 ---
-uid: templates.how-to-filter-templates
+uid: module-building.templates.how-to-filter-templates
 ---
 # How to filter Template Instances

 When creating Templates that are configured to create a _File per Model_, you may need to filter which Models create Template Instances.
 An easy place to do this is in the Template Registrations.

-For this How-to Guide, we will imagine a use case where we want to _only_ create Repositories for Entities that have been flagged with a [Stereotype](xref:stereotypes.how-to-use-stereotypes).
+For this How-to Guide, we will imagine a use case where we want to _only_ create Repositories for Entities that have been flagged with a [Stereotype](xref:module-building.stereotypes.how-to-use-stereotypes).
 Let's assume that we have an `Entity Settings` Stereotype with a check-box (boolean) property `Has Repository`.
 It is configured to automatically apply to `Domain` entities.

 Finally, we will assume that a C# Template called `RepositoryTemplate` has been created with the type `File Per Model` and Designer and Model Type set to `Domain` and `Class` retrospectively: